Julioccs95/Julioccs95.github.io/README.md

 ### Car Price Inference
 [GitHub Repository](https://github.com/Julioccs95/Car-Price-Inference)

-Developed an inferential regression analysis in SAS(Later revisited in R) to evaluate how vehicle characteristics influence MSRP.
-The project included exploratory data analysis, treatment of influential observations, multicollinearity diagnostics, stepwise variable selection, interaction testing, and model validation through residual diagnostics.
-A log-transformed multiple linear regression model improved assumption validity and achieved strong fit, with R² = 0.845 and adjusted R² = 0.839.
+Developed an inferential regression analysis in SAS, later revisited in R, to evaluate which vehicle characteristics were associated with MSRP.
+The project included data cleaning, exploratory data analysis, statistical modeling, model assumption checking, and interpretation of results.
+The final model achieved an R² of approximately 0.87, and diagnostic checks supported the validity of the model’s inferential insights.

 ### Credit Risk Default Prediction